My sad life in London

 Westonbirt arboretum

-If you love trees you must visit the Westonbirt arboretum .
+If you love trees, you must visit the Westonbirt arboretum .

-I went last autumn and still now can not forget the incredible colours of the trees that inspire my paintings and fashion design.
+I went last autumn and still now cannot forget the incredible colours of the trees that inspire my paintings and fashion design.

 We belong to the Ocean

-If you love the ocean in less than 30 minutes by car you can be in nice places like Clevedon with its pier or Portishead.
+If you love the ocean, in less than 30 minutes by car you can be in nice places like Clevedon with its pier or Portishead.

-If you prefer driving a bit longer you can have a visit to incredible locations in Dorset or Devon and enjoy incredible sunsets.
+If you prefer driving a bit longer, you can have a visit to incredible locations in Dorset or Devon and enjoy incredible sunsets.

-In this area of England, there is a strong and dangerous tide , the second-highest in the world, and in a few minutes the water can disappear or arrive with all its strength
+In this area of England, there is a strong and dangerous tide, the second-highest in the world, and in a few minutes the water can disappear or arrive with all its strength.

 England is really a beautiful country and I will always promote a visit to discover its traditions, flowers and shade of greens.